Tommytian993/MiniX/docs/terrain-generation-process-design.md

 This is a collection of ideas and experiment about creating the procedural terrain generation in this game(not a formal design document, just a notebook about updates during the development)

-# 1. Terrain type Representations
+# 1. Terrain Type Representations
 - First we can use an enum structure to represent all the available types:

 public enum TerrainType { PLAINS, WATER, DESERT, MOUNTAIN, ICE, SHALLOW_WATER, FOREST, BEACH }